 In terms of light, you can expect things to start looking good about 15 minutes before official sunset.
 The light won’t quite be a sliver, but depending upon your angle, this can yield quality shots.
 I’d recommend grabbing a few shots even earlier than that, as a cloud could come out of nowhere to kill the scene, so you want to hedge your bets.
 In my experience, the light peaks almost at the official sunset time on the dot.

-Over that weekend, the official sunset time was 5:34 p.m., and the EXIF data on the above photo shows that I shot it at 5:34:59 p.m.
+On the day that the above photo was shot, the official sunset time was 5:34 p.m., and the EXIF data shows that I shot it at 5:34:59 p.m.
 It literally was the last light–my actual last shot was taken at 5:36:34 p.m., and by that time, portions of the waterfall no longer have light hitting them.
 Many photographers wait until the last light to grab their shots as the sliver of light is the narrowest and the falls glow red, but I actually prefer my shots from around 5:20 to 5:30 p.m.
 It’s all a matter of personal preference.

 If you’re planning a visit to Yosemite National Park, please check out my other posts about Yosemite for ideas of things to do and photography tips.
 If you’re looking for more Yosemite photo spots, check out my Yosemite National Park Photo Spots & Tips post.
 Also, another great resource is Michael Frye’s book on photographing Yosemite National Park.